forgeservicelab/ansible-roles.casino/README.md

 ## Parameters

 - casino\_port: port on which the CASinoApp virtualhost listens
+- casino\_repo: where to take the CASino app from, defaults to https://github.com/rbCAS/CASinoApp.git
 - casino\_ldap\_host: where LDAP backend server is running
 - casino\_ldap\_port: on which port is LDAP server listening
 - casino\_ldap\_users\_dn: top of the tree with user entries